The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Tallahassee, FL

-Based on current data and forecast models, the Climate Prediction Center (CPC) ENSO Alert System Status is set to a La Niña advisory.
-ENSO-neutral conditions are currently present, with sea surface temperatures (SST) below average across the central and eastern equatorial Pacific Ocean.
-La Niña conditions are likely to persist through the end of winter, with a transition to ENSO-neutral expected during the spring.
-The CPC seasonal outlook favors above-normal temperatures and below-normal precipitation for Florida through April 2018.
+Based on current data and forecast models, the Climate Prediction Center (CPC) the ENSO alert system is currently set to “Not Active”.
+ENSO-neutral conditions are currently present, with sea surface temperatures (SST) near- to above-average across most of the Pacific Ocean.
+ENSO-neutral conditions are likely to persist through summer and fall seasons.
+The CPC seasonal outlook favors above-normal temperatures for Florida through September 2017.

-Table 4: Breakdown of storm reports submitted in Florida during the month of January (Compiled from Iowa State University/Iowa Environmental Mesonet.)
+Table 4: Breakdown of storm reports submitted in Florida during the month of June (Compiled from Southeast Regional Climate Center.)

 Drought-Related Impacts.